johnbartholomew/libnfa/manual.markdown

 `Nfa` object.
 That `Nfa` object must exist for as long as the `NfaMachine` object is in use (no copy is taken, and the `NfaMachine` does not take ownership of the `Nfa` object).

+If you need custom memory management but still just want to execute the NFA on an input string without any custom context flags for assertions, then you can construct an `NfaMachine` object and then call `nfa_exec_match_string`.

 **Execution Loop:**